Adrenaline activities on an Oz adventure

 Duration: 7 days

 Have four days of action-packed adrenaline adventures in Oz!
-Try amazing activities on four independent activity days: Go white water rafting on the Tully River, explore rainforest waterfalls and swimming holes, soar on a hot air balloon ride above the Atherton Tablelands and take a boat trip and snorkel around the unforgettable Great Barrier Reef.
-Chill out in Cairns and enjoy this fun-filled 7-day activity package!
+Try amazing activities on four independent activity days: Go white water rafting on the Tully River, explore rainforest waterfalls and swimming holes, a full day visiting Fitzroy Island and take a boat trip and snorkel around the unforgettable Great Barrier Reef.
+Chill out in Cairns and enjoy this fun-filled activity package!

 - Enjoy a range of exciting adrenaline activities in Australia in a seven-day, fun-packed adventure in Cairns